promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module1/README.md

 ## Validation Step

-In the CLI for the Application server, run the following commands to mount the NFS export and verify the files on the NFS server.
-Use the **nfsServerPrivateIP** value from the **on-premises** CloudFormation stack output.
+In the CLI for the Application server, run the following commands to verify the files on the object store.
+Use the **S3ServerPrivateIP** value from the **on-premises** CloudFormation stack output.

-    $ sudo mount -t nfs <nfs-server-ip-address>:/media/data /mnt/data
-    $ ls /mnt/data/images
+    $ aws s3 mb s3://data/ --endpoint-url http://<S3ServerPrivateIP>:8000/ --profile scality

 In the /mnt/data/images folder you should see 200 image files, as shown below.
-These image files represent the NFS server data that will be migrated to the S3 bucket in the in-cloud region.
+These image files represent the object store data that will be migrated to the S3 bucket in the in-cloud region.

 ![](../images/mod1cli1.png)

 ## Module Summary

 In this module, you deployed all of the resources necessary to complete this workshop in both the on-premises region and the in-cloud region.
-You have also mounted the NFS export on the Application server and verified your data set.
+You have also accessed the on-premises object store from the Application server and verified your data set.

-In the next module, you will create a DataSync task to do an initial copy of files from the NFS server to the S3 bucket.
+In the next module, you will create a DataSync task to do an initial copy of files from the Scality to the AWS S3 bucket.

 Go to [Module 2](../module2/).